The best recordings of Haydn's Creation

 The best recordings of Haydn’s Creation

-The best examples of Haydn's gloriously imaginative and enduringly popular oratorio on disc
+The best examples of Haydn's gloriously imaginative and enduringly popular oratorio, The Creation, on disc

 Paul McCreesh (conductor) Sandrine Piau (soprano), Miah Persson (soprano), Mark Padmore (tenor), Peter Harvey (baritone), Neal Davies (bass); Gabrieli Consort & Players